50 Best-Ever Weight-Loss Secrets From Thin People

 Wendy's Natural-Cut Fries are promoted as a healthy alternative to typical fries—the chain's website boasts that they're "naturally cut from whole Russet potatoes" and seasoned with "a sprinkle of sea salt."
 But there's more to it than that.
 A quick skim through Wendy's ingredient statement is all it takes to expose these fraudulent spuds.
 They contain preservatives, added sugars, and hydrogenated oil.
 Last we checked, there was nothing remotely natural about infusing vegetable oil with hydrogen.
 Technically, Wendy's isn't lying when it says that these fries are "natural-cut."
 But it makes one wonder: What would be the unnatural way to cut a potato?
 Understand that the word "natural" does not mean "organic" or "no additives" or, in fact, anything, either in the restaurants or the supermarkets.
 Trader Joe's, Whole Foods and Frito-Lay have all faced lawsuits over their use of the term.

-At the heart of Indian curry powder is one of the world’s most potent elixirs: curcumin, an antioxidant known to fight cancer, inflammation, bacteria, cholesterol, and a list of other maladies—large and small—too long to publish here.
+At the heart of Indian curry powder is one of the world's most potent elixirs: curcumin, an antioxidant known to fight cancer, inflammation, bacteria, cholesterol, and a list of other maladies—large and small—too long to publish here.
 Curcumin resides in turmeric, the bright yellow spice that gives curries their characteristic hue.
-Don’t limit the healing powers to recipes like this, though.
-Stir curry powder (one of these 5 Healthiest Spices on the Planet) into yogurt for a vegetable dip, slip it into mayonnaise for a powerful sandwich spread, or rub directly onto chicken or white fish before grilling.
+Don't limit the healing powers to recipes like this, though.
+Stir curry powder into yogurt for a vegetable dip, slip it into mayonnaise for a powerful sandwich spread, or rub directly onto chicken or white fish before grilling.

 Koreans love to use large lettuce leaves to house grilled meats, rice, kimchi, and sauces.
 In fact, it could be anything: grilled steak, pork loin, chicken chunks, even grilled vegetables.
 It's like eating a delicious burrito for a quarter of the calories.
 Invent at will; just don't forget the sriracha.